 - CA DoJ approved

 Popular and durable.
-For the size and the amount of space inside, it’s a great buy at the price.
+For the size and the amount of space inside, it’s a great buy at this price and isn’t far from being the best budget gun safe on the market.

 Why you need a top rated Gun Safe